Our approach to recruiting

 Solving today's most pressing challenges requires fresh perspectives.
 We’re committed to recruiting great people from all backgrounds, and we hire candidates with a variety of undergraduate majors and work experiences.
 Throughout our recruiting process, you'll encounter two types of interviews: the case interview and the behavioral interview.

 Case interviews help us gauge how you solve problems.
 We're interested in how you think—qualitatively and quantitatively—and your ability to communicate in a clear, structured manner.
-Remember, beyond calculations, there’s no single "correct" answer to case questions.
+Remember, beyond calculations, there’s no one right answer to case questions.
 Focus on engaging in thoughtful conversation, and bring us along through your thought process.

 Behavioral interviews allow us to learn about your background and interest in joining the Strategy Consulting team.
-Take time to think about how you’ll bring your unique experiences and perspectives to your role on the team.
-The behavioral interview is also a great time to ask us any questions you have.
+Take time to think about how your unique experiences and perspectives would add to our team.
+The behavioral interview is also a great time to ask us questions.

 Preparing for your case interview